peterk7/diy-onic-converter/README.md

 1. Extract all P tags from the container.
 2. Extract text content from each P tag using a regex.
 3. Run converter function on each text content.
-  * It wraps first 3 characters of each word in bionic span.
+  * It wraps first `n` characters of each word in bionic span.
 4. Replace the original paragraph content with the converted text.

 ## Instructiuons